HigherOrderCO/Bend/README.md

   return sum(30, 0)
 ```

-This code adds all numbers from 0 to 2^30, but, instead of a loop, we use a
+This code adds all numbers from 0 up to (but not including) 2^30.
+But, instead
-recursive divide-and-conquer approach.
-Since this approach is *inherently
+of a loop, we use a recursive divide-and-conquer approach.
+Since this approach
-parallel*, Bend will run it multi-threaded.
+is *inherently parallel*, Bend will run it multi-threaded.
 Some benchmarks:

 - CPU, Apple M3 Max, 1 thread: **3.5 minutes**